Inadequate Security Can Lead to Injuries and Fatalities

 In addition to maintaining the premises and making sure that reasonable steps are taken to avoid physical conditions on the property that could cause harm, those who own and manage the apartment also have other safety obligations as well.
 They need to take reasonable precautions to prevent apartment renters and visitors from threats of violence.

-Property owners and those responsible for properties, including apartment owners as well as owners of shops and restaurants, are not responsible for making sure that visitors or residents are 100 percent safe from all possible risks.
+Property owners and those responsible for properties, including apartment owners, hotel management, as well as owners of shops and restaurants, are not responsible for making sure that visitors or residents are 100 percent safe from all possible risks.
 They do, however, need to make sure that they take appropriate steps as necessary to provide a reasonable level of safety.

 The specific security precautions that need to be taken will vary depending upon the extent of the threat of violence, among other factors.
 In other words, in higher crime areas or in areas where acts of violence have happened in the past, there may be an obligation to provide security.